learnbyexample/cli-computing/cli_computing.md

 ## Pipelines

 The pipe control operator `|` helps you connect the output of a command as the input of another command.
 This operator vastly reduces the need for temporary intermediate files.
-As discussed previously in the [Unix Philosophy](#unix-philosophy) section, command line tools specialize in one task.
+As discussed previously in the [Unix Philosophy](#unix-philosophy) section, command line tools usually specialize in a single task.
 If you can break down a problem into smaller tasks, the pipe operator will come in handy often.
 Here are some examples:

 ```bash
 # change to the 'scripts' directory and source the 'du.sh' script